My two cents in the discussion about virtual education (an excerpt from The Confession Of The Creative Brain).

 E.g.:

-To my best knowledge, there is no company or a startup trying to develop that technology.
+To my best knowledge, there is no company or a startup trying to develop such technology.

 Hence, distant teaching sucks, and will continue to suck for years ahead.